 Quality skilled craftspeople are essential.
 A lot of welders and students fresh out of school can most likely pass a certification test, but a good fabricator controls their personnel strictly based on their demonstrated abilities.

-Not all inspection personnel qualifications are the same – there is a world of difference between a Level III NDE and an ASNT Level III NDE Technician.
 The same is true of the differences between a Certified Welding Inspector (CWI) and an AWS CWI qualified to QC-1.
 Do you know the difference?
 The quality of your project depends on it.

 7. Perform All Product Testing